 Everyone - not just those working for big corporations and government - deserves to have high-quality, affordable healthcare.
 Those with pre-existing conditions should not lose insurance, small businesses should be allowed to create pools to keep costs down, and consumers need the option of less expensive plans that gives them access to doctors that fits the needs of their family.

-Because I am running in a special election, turnout is expected to be low.
+With your support, I won the special election for the 42nd District, but the race is not over.
+On November 6th, I will once again be on the ballot and we must keep up our momentum.
 I need to build a strong team, and I am asking you to be part of it.
 Please consider hosting an event, displaying a yard sign, going door-to-door to drop literature, writing an editorial to your local paper, or making phone calls.
 Every volunteer we have letting the district know that I am on the ballot will help!